 We intend to commercialize our Simoa technology in the life science research, diagnostics and precision health screening markets.
 Our initial target market has been the life science research market, and all of our product and service revenue to date has been in this market.
 While we have received revenue from upfront and milestone payments related to collaborations with diagnostic companies, neither we nor any of our diagnostic partners have sold Simoa products or services in the diagnostics or precision health screening markets.
 We have focused on areas of high growth and unmet need where existing platforms have significant shortcomings that our technology addresses.
 Specifically, our focus areas include: neurology, oncology, cardiology, infectious disease and inflammation.
 As our customers continue to gain experience with our proprietary Simoa technology, we believe the opportunity to access markets beyond research will be significant.
 According to estimates in a report commissioned by us from an independent third-party research firm, referred to herein as the Third-Party Research Report, we believe the current total life science research market addressable by Simoa, including both proteomics and genomics research, is currently \$3 billion per year and has the potential to reach \$8 billion per year.
-In addition, according to the Third-Party Research Report, we estimately \$30 billion of which would be addressable by the Simoa technology upon receipt of the necessary regulatory approvals to market products using this technology in areas other than life science research, which neither we nor our partners have begun the process to obtain.
-To the extent any collaborators or licensees, such as bioMérieux SA, pursue a portion of this addressable market using Simoa technology licensed from us, our participation in this market size could be limited to receipt of royalties and milestone payments rather than through direct sales.
+In addition, according to the Third-Party Research Report, we estimate that the future aggregate market opportunity for us or others using our Simoa technology has the potential to expand to approximately \$38 billion, approximately \$30 billion of which would be addressable by the Simoa technology upon receipt of the necessary regulatory approvals to market products using this technology in areas other than life science research, which neither we nor our participation in this market size could be limited to receipt of royalties and milestone payments rather than through direct sales.

-Life science research.
+• Life science research.
 We believe Simoa is well-positioned to capture a significant share of the large and growing life science research market because of its superior sensitivity.
 It has the ability to detect both proteins that are currently undetectable by other technologies, and nucleic acids directly.
 According to estimates in the Third-Party Research Report, we believe that the total life science research market addressable by Simoa is currently \$3 billion per year and has the potential to reach \$8 billion per year.